RawFish69/Nori/README.md

 ## Repository Information

-The main part of the code is in a private repository that is synced with the host server.
-The public Nori repository is where most data is stored.
+Main code (bot structure & logic) is in a private repository that is synced with the host server.
+The public Nori repository (this one) has some of the functions and the database.

 ## Server & Bot Invite